 Wage and Hour Class and/or Collective Action Experience

-Defeated class certification in a case brought on behalf of bank tellers alleging that their employer violated California law by failing to provide them with suitable seating at their workplaces.
+Defeated class certification in case brought on behalf of bank tellers alleging that their employer violated California law by failing to provide them with suitable seating at their workplaces

-Defeated class certification and collective action notice in purported nationwide FLSA collective action and New York State class action challenging the overtime exemption status of store managers and claiming that nonexempt store-level employees worked off the clock without paying overtime or minimum wages.
+Defeated class certification and collective action notice in purported nationwide Fair Labor Standards Act (FLSA) collective action and New York State class action challenging the overtime exemption status of store managers and claiming that nonexempt store-level employees worked off the clock without paying overtime or minimum wages

-Nationwide wage and hour class and FLSA collective action alleging unpaid wages for preshift and postshift time for financial services branch employees, inter alia; settled on very favorable terms pending a decision on certification.
+Defended nationwide wage and hour class and FLSA collective action alleging unpaid wages for preshift and postshift time for financial services branch employees; settled on very favorable terms pending a decision on certification

-Purported nationwide FLSA collective action claiming that call center employees worked “off the clock.”
+Defended purported nationwide FLSA collective action claiming that call center employees worked off the clock

-Purported New York State class action challenging the overtime exemption status of “back-office” employees and claiming that New York-based call center employees worked “off the clock”; resolved following motion to dismiss.
+Defended purported New York state class action challenging the overtime exemption status of “back-office” employees and claiming that New York-based call center employees worked off the clock; resolved following motion to dismiss

-Purported nationwide FLSA collective action and New York State class action challenging the overtime exemption status of customer service representatives in federal court; withdrawn by plaintiffs following motion to dismiss.
+Defended purported nationwide FLSA collective action and New York state class action challenging the overtime exemption status of customer service representatives in federal court; withdrawn by plaintiffs following motion to dismiss

 Fordham University School of Law, 1998, J.D.